-Minor Children on Campus
+Guests on Campus

-Minor children must not be brought by students to classrooms or to the clinic, nor left attended or unattended in any part of the college during periods when the student is engaged in classroom or clinical activities.
-In an emergency situation, permission may be granted by the academic dean for academic courses only; such permission must be received for each emergency occurrence.
+Guests, including minor children, may not be brought by students to classrooms or to the clinic (unless as a patient in authorized areas).
+They may not be left attended or unattended in any part of the college during periods when the student is engaged in classroom or clinical activities, unless permission is granted by the campus director.